lmiller1990/cypress-react-vite-demo/README.md

 yarn create react-app react-cypress-vite --template typescript
 ```

+That's all it takes to create the initial React project.

+## Install Cypress

 Next we need a few dependencies.
 Those are Cypress, it's React adapter, and the Vite Dev Server:

 ```sh
 yarn add cypress @cypress/react @cypress/vite-dev-server vite --dev
 ```

+Now we have a project and the correct dependencies, we need to do a tiny bit of configuration.

+## Configuring Cypress and Vite

 Next we need a little bit of configuration.
 Since the Cypress component testing runner is dev server agnostic, we need to tell it to use Vite.
 Create `cypress/plugins/index.js` and add the following: